stonepi/stonepi.github.io/conferences.md

 - *Non-minimally coupled scalar field in $R^2$ gravity*.<br>The 27th Workshop on General Relativity and Gravitation in Japan (JGRG27), Hiroshima, Japan.
 Nov.
 2017.

 ## Seminars

+- *Non-Gaussianities in the PBH formation and induced GWs*.  <br>School of Physics, Hunan Normal University, Changsha, China.
+Dec 5, 2024.

+- *Non-Gaussianities in the PBH formation and induced GWs*. <br>Sommerfield Center of Theoretical Physics, Ludwig-Maximillians-Universität, Münich, Germany.
+Sept.
+10, 2024.

 - *Non-Gaussianities in the PBH formation and induced GWs*.<br>Peng Huanwu Center for Fundamental Theory, University of Science and Technology of China, Beijing, China.
 July 22, 2024.